ACADEMY OF BIBLE AND THEOLOGY

 COURSE 203 Readings in Trinitarian Theology.
 This course is an exploration of the Doctrine of the Holy Trinity, as presented by a variety of authors with expertise in the field of Trinitarian theology.
 The Trinitarian content of this course includes articles on the relationship between the eternal relations of God and God’s self-revelation in space-time history as Father, Son, and Holy Spirit; the importance of the Doctrine of the Trinity for understanding human salvation; the practical aspects of the Doctrine of the Trinity; the Trinity and human relationships, and the Trinity in relation to care for the creation.
 This course also examines various false teachings about the nature of God that have arisen in the course of church history.
 Finally, the course examines a number of passages of scripture in relation to the Doctrine of the Trinity.

 COURSE 204 The Life and Letters of the Apostle Paul.
-This course will examine the life and letters of the first great Christian theologian, Saul of Tarsus, also known as Paul, the apostle to the Gentiles.
+This course examines the life and letters of the first great Christian theologian, Saul of Tarsus, also known as Paul, the apostle to the Gentiles.
 Part 1 of the course presents a detailed account of the life and ministry of the apostle Paul, from his early life in Tarsus to his martyrdom in Rome.
 Paul’s “missionary journeys” are examined in detail.
 A variety of issues in Paul’s letters are discussed in this part of the course.
 Part 2 consists of detailed summaries of Paul’s thirteen letters recorded in the New Testament.
 The summaries include a list of key scriptures in each letter, as well as insight into the practical application of Paul’s writings.
 The course requires a significant amount of reading, including a 128-page manual, Paul’s letters, and most of the Book of Acts.